wpilibsuite/allwpilib/CONTRIBUTING.md

     - Features must be added to Java (WPILibJ), C++ (WPILibC), with rare exceptions.
         - Most of Python (RobotPy) is created by wrapping WPILibC with pybind11 via robotpy-build.
 However, new features to the command framework should also be submitted to [robotpy-commands-v2](https://github.com/robotpy/robotpy-commands-v2) as the command framework is reimplemented in Python.
     - During competition season, we will not merge any new feature additions.
 We want to ensure that the API is stable during the season to help minimize issues for teams.
     - Ask about large changes before spending a bunch of time on them!
-You can create a new issue on our GitHub tracker for feature request/discussion and talk about it with us there.
-There is also an unofficial Discord server (see [Contribution Timeline](#contribution-timeline)).
+See [Contribution Timeline](#contribution-timeline) for where to ask.
     - Features that make it easier for teams with less experience to be more successful are more likely to be accepted.
     - Features in WPILib should be broadly applicable to all teams.
 Anything that is team specific should not be submitted.
     - As a rule, we are happy with the general structure of WPILib.
 We are not interested in major rewrites of all of WPILib.
 We are open to talking about ideas, but backwards compatibility is very important for WPILib, so be sure to keep this in mind when proposing major changes.